 4. Get outside in nature everyday.
 Soak in the sun to get some Vitamin D into your body while reading a book, or go walking or biking.

 5. In the movie, Audrey’s character Princess Ann/Anya spends the day with a stranger, news reporter Joe Bradley.
 Of course, they fall in love.
 I am not saying to fall in love with a stranger, but do create romance with your husband.
 Do this by trying out something new you don’t usually do.
 Play with him like you never have before.
 You can get tons of romantic ideas here.
 Try sock wrestling!
 That’s where you each put on a pair of socks.
-The goal is to be the last one with your socks on, while you get your partner’s socks off!
+The goal is to be the last one with your socks on, while you get your husband’s socks off!
 Write love notes for his lunch or send him a love text in the middle of the day.
 Create a love songs playlist on Youtube.
 Play it on your phone while you stand looking in his eyes, swaying to the music, before you go to bed.
 Thanks to one of my Eternal Warriors Healthy Eating Students for this tip!

 6. Spend a week or two with a commitment to organize 15 minutes a day.
 You will be amazed at the order you can create and what you can attract when you create order.
 Check out my cute friend Becky Edwards’ packet of handouts here to guide you on an organizing journey.
 Better yet, take her next class, either online or in person!